hyperledger/indy-hipe/text/rel-mgmt-protocol/README.md

 policy__ of the identity owner.

 The _merge conflict resolution policy_ is something that each identity owner can specify.
+[TODO: where is it specified?
+In a message, or in the DID Doc?]
 Some possible policies might be:

 * Designate one agent (or a small quorum of agents ) that acts as a judge to decide how to resolve the merge conflict.